painebenjamin/fruition/README.md

-# Pibble
+# Fruition

-The Pibble framework turbocharges Python web applications with a huge array of features and easy-to-use interface.
+The Fruition framework turbocharges Python web applications with a huge array of features and easy-to-use interface.

 # Installation

-The `pibble` package is available on PYPI.
+The `fruition` package is available on PYPI.
 Simply run:

 ```
-pip install pibble
+pip install fruition
 ```
 # Features
 ## API Integration Layer